iivanic/DataChief/Absence Request Video script.md

 -   In Workflow part of Properties under "Final step" write "john@barriqueworks.com", as he needs this request for HR database
 -   In Workflow part of Properties under "Broadcast recievers" write "initiator, john@barriqueworks.com", as we want person who filled request to see progress of his/her request.
 We also want HR to know how many unfinished Absence request are outhere.
 -   In Workflow part of Properties under "Allow local copies" write "everyone", as we want to allow everyone to have local copy of what have they done with request.
--   Make sure that in Workflow part of Properties checkbox  "Allow return" is checked, so that robert@barriqueworks.com, who apporves request can return form to initiator for additional
+-   All properties under Workflow part can have emeils and special string "inititator".
+Properties "Broadcast recievers" and "Allow local copies" can have additional special addresses: "everyone" and "stepN", where N is workflow index (step1 for first, step0 is the sam as initiator)
 -   Click "Apply Changes" button again.
--   ???Make sure "Notify previous owners" is checked.
-This will allow initiator and previous owner(s) to track what is happening with Form.

 Now, we have set our Form properties.
 Let's create some text fields.